 As a result, bodybuilders realized that thanks to the drugs they could afford much higher workloads and still recover in a short time.
 They began to use the split workouts when they were not preparing for competitions.

-Nowadays, few weightlifters and bodybuilders know the existence of full body workouts.
+Nowadays, few weightlifters and bodybuilders know the existence of full-body workouts.
 A limited number of athletes use them mainly for reconditioning or in the first weeks of training.

 Everyone believes that it is necessary to train various muscles from every possible angle and with high volumes to achieve maximum growth.
 According to scientific studies, protein synthesis remains elevated for 36 to 48 hours after training before it returns to baseline levels.

 If an athlete skips one or two workouts, the whole body will have already been trained.
-The only disadvantages of the full body workouts can be linked to the excessive duration of sessions (a full body workout can take up to two hours or even three).
+The only disadvantages of the full-body workouts can be linked to the excessive duration of sessions (a full-body workout can take up to two hours or even three).

-The athletes are not worried about the cortisol that will be easily lowered since the routine do not allow the body to reach the failure stage.
+The athletes are not worried about the cortisol that will be easily lowered since the routine does not allow the body to reach the failure stage.
 On the other hand, the body can restore carbohydrate stocks easily.

 Best split training routines

-Always try to combine full body exercises with split training to work the muscles from all angles.
+Always try to combine full-body exercises with split training to work the muscles from all angles.
 To achieve your goals, you can use both free weights and machines.

 Exercises for the chest

 In the world of fitness, the bench press is exercise par excellence.
 Many athletes measure their manliness by checking how much they raise on the bench press.
 “I raise more than you” is a typical phrase in this world and it can be a reason to motivate weightlifters.